-We have audited the accompanying statements of net assets available for benefits of the Exelon Corporation Employee Savings Plan as of December 31, 2003 and 2002, and the related statement of changes in net assets available for benefits for the year ended December 31, 2003.
+We have audited the accompanying statements of net assets available for benefits of the Exelon Corporation Employee Savings Plan (the "Plan") as of December 31, 2004 and 2003, and the related statement of changes in net assets available for benefits for the year ended December 31, 2004.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.